ronappleton/playlistr/README.md

 Run `php artisan admin:create` and enter the required details

-The system is now ready for use
+The system is now ready for use, navigate to the webpage and proceed to login.